lay295/TwitchDownloader/TwitchDownloaderWPF/README.md

 **Generate Mask**: Generates a secondary output file containing a black and white mask of the text and images in the render.
 The alpha channel of the background color MUST be less than 255.

+**Sharpening**: Applies a sharpening filter to the rendered video.
+Slightly increases render time and file size.
+Works best with _Font Size_ 24 or larger.

 #### <ins>Ffmpeg</ins>

 **Warning: modifying Ffmpeg arguments may cause pipe errors!**